 \section{Introduction}

 Domains such as biomedical sciences and reliability engineering often produce datasets with a particular challenge -- for many datapoints the target variable is not directly observed and only a lower or upper bound is recorded.
 For example, when modelling the time to failure of a machine, in many cases it might have been preemptively maintained before a failure event was observed, meaning only a lower bound on the time to failure is recorded.
 This is known as censored data, which is studied in the field of survival analysis.

-Recently, there has been interest in combining ideas from survival analysis (the field studying censored datasets) with neural networks (NNs), in the hope of leveraging the capabilities of deep learning for this important class of problem.
+Recently, there has been interest in combining ideas from survival analysis with neural networks (NNs), in the hope of leveraging the capabilities of deep learning for this important class of problem.
 Quantile regression has proven valuable in survival analysis, since it directly predicts the variable of interest, naturally capturing the uncertainty of the conditional distribution with no assumptions made about the distribution of residual errors \citep{Peng2021}.
 Despite a wealth of research in the linear setting, explorations into its combination with NNs are at an early stage \citep{Jia2022}.
-This paper advances this line of research, showing how an estimator from \cite{Portnoy2003}, used for doing quantile regression in linear models on left and right censored data, can be combined with NNs. \blfootnote{$^*$Majority of work completed at Tsinghua University.
-Correspondance to: t-timpearce@microsoft.com.}
+This paper advances this line of research, showing how an estimator from \cite{Portnoy2003}, used for doing quantile regression in linear models on left and right censored data, can be combined with NNs.